daler/pybedtools/docs/source/sh-comparison.rst

 Both scripts print the genes that are <5000 bp from intergenic SNPs.
 These scripts show how the same analysis can be performed with :mod:`pybedtools` in a much clearer and reusable fashion without losing any speed.
+Furthermore, note that the bash script requires knowledge in three languages (Perl, bash, and awk) to accomplish the same thing as the Python script.

 The `bash` script contains comparative notes as well as timing comparisons between the two scripts.